 Ballarat Youth Services Network (BYSN) \

 The Ballarat Youth Services Network (BYSN) was established in May 2017 as a response to calls from the sector to establish a cross-sectoral Youth Services Network for the Ballarat area.
 BYSN’s Committee of Support was established with six members: Highlands LLEN, headspace Ballarat, BGT, City of Ballarat Youth Development, The Smith Family and Ballarat Community Health.
 Since its first meeting, BYSN’s co-designed focus has been on relationship building, networking and increasing opportunities for professionals in the Youth Services sector to share information, knowledge, skills and expertise.
 BYSN is a Network for anyone that works with or for young people, including those in the education sector.
+During 2020, the coordination of BYSN’s operation has been transferred from Highlands LLEN to Ballarat Community Health.

 Secondary School Wellbeing Network \